 5 Reasons For A Baby Pumpkin Farm Visit

-- Pumpkin Suits aren’t flattering on adults and bigger kids.
+- Pumpkin suits aren’t flattering on adults and bigger kids.
 Definitely, definitely dress your baby like a pumpkin for this visit!
 Everyone needs a pumpkin photo!
-Send it to Grandma, post it on Facebook and keep it to show your grand kids some day.
+Send it to Grandma, post it on your social media channels and keep it to show your grand kids some day.

-- Winter Is Coming.
-Yes.
+- Winter is coming.
+Yes, sorry to remind you.
 In Denmark they leave their babies outside to nap in winter.
-Realistically, I’d rather follow their Hygge tradition and cozy inside for the winter.
+Realistically, I’d rather follow their hygge tradition and cozy inside for the winter.
 So fall is the time to enjoy the Minnesota outdoors with baby.

 Twin Cities Pumpkin Farms

-We’ve made a map of the best pumpkin patches in the metro area.
-Find the details on each farm in our article: Pick One: Twin Cities Pumpkin Patches.
+We’ve created a map of the best pumpkin patches in each corner of the Minneapolis-St Paul metro area.
+Find the details on all kinds of family fun at each farm in our article PICK ONE: TWIN CITIES PUMPKIN PATCHES.

-- 2 tbsp Olive Oil (or any vegetable oil)
+- 2 tbsp olive oil (or vegetable oil)

 - Cut the pumpkin in half and scoop out the innards and seeds.
 If you have bigger kids, they may enjoy roasting the seeds.